wendyyng/wendy-bot/README.md

-# Personal Chatbot Powered by GPT-3.5 Turbo API
+# Personal Chatbot Powered by GPT-4o-mini API

 This chatbot utilizes prompt engineering to provide a seamless and interactive experience, answering questions about Wendy's background, skills, and projects.
 Feel free to interact with it and ask questions in any language.
 Please note that this chatbot is designed exclusively to provide information about Wendy and is not intended for other purposes.

+Deployment to AWS EC2 is automated with GitHub Actions, secured with SSL and HTTPS, and a custom domain obtained for enhanced security and encrypted communication.

 See the frontend's repo here: https://github.com/wendyyng/react-portfolio

 ## Link